ECCC-MSC/open-data/docs-dev/nwp_riops/readme_riops_dhpS111-datamart-alpha_en.md

 # S-111 files internal data structures

-* Each S-111 file is a 1°x1° degrees(2°x1° degrees for latitudes North of 69° N) regular bounding box tiled subset of RIOPS surface currents data.
+* Each S-111 data file is a 1°x1° degrees(2°x1° degrees for latitudes North of 69° N) regular bounding box tiled subset of RIOPS surface currents data.

-* The usage of the [EPSG:4326](https://epsg.io/4326) CRS and the data coding format 3 (Ungeorectified gridded data or point set data at one or more times) of the IHO DHP S-111 specification allows the direct usage, without any interpolation, of RIOPS data which itself use a north-polar stereographic projection with 5km resolution centered at the standard parallel 60° N.
+* The usage of the [EPSG:4326](https://epsg.io/4326) CRS and the data coding format 3 (Ungeorectified gridded data or point set data at one or more times) of the IHO S-111 DHP data specification allows the direct usage, without any interpolation, of RIOPS data which itself use a north-polar stereographic projection with 5km resolution centered at the standard parallel 60° N.

-* Each S-111 tiled data files have 55 timestamped data structures(HDF5 GROUP) called __"timePoint"__ of surface currents data objects of type HDF5 H5T_COMPOUND.
-The first 6 of those timestamped data structures __"timePoint"__ groups contain the surface currents data of the previous RIOPS synoptic forecast run and the last 49 of those timestamped data structures __"timePoint"__ groups contain the surface current data of the last RIOPS synoptic forecast run.
+* Each S-111 data file contains 55 timestamped data structures(HDF5 GROUP) called __"timePoint"__ of a subset of RIOPS surface currents data objects of type HDF5 H5T_COMPOUND.
+The first 6 of those timestamped data structures __"timePoint"__ groups contain the first 6 timestamps of the surface currents data of the previous RIOPS synoptic forecast run and the last 49 of those timestamped data structures __"timePoint"__ groups contain the surface current data of the last RIOPS synoptic forecast run.

 # Examples of canadian coastal waters tiled domains available for RIOPS model results.